Reproducibility data analysis with R

 Target audience and assumed background

-This course is intended for researchers, data scientists, and anyone who uses R to generate documents and who wants to collaborate with other people (or themselves in the future) with the minimum amount of pain possible.
+This course is intended for researchers, data scientists, and anyone who uses R to generate documents and analyses and who wants to collaborate with others—or with their future self—with minimal friction.

 Basic prior experience with R is recommended.
-If you have ever read data and generated a graph or table based on it, you have everything you need to participate.
+If you have ever imported data and produced a graph or table from it, you have the necessary background to participate.

 Learning outcomes